X (1996 film): Reception

-Released on March 10, 2000 in the United States, the film reached $143,355 in the box office.
+Released on March 10, 2000 in the United States, the film reached $143,355 at the box office.
 The song "Forever Love" was later used by the former Japanese Prime Minister Junichiro Koizumi in a campaign advertisement in 2001.
-According to Anime News Network, X Japan became popular worldwide thanks to their contribution to the X movie.
+According to Anime News Network, X Japan became popular worldwide thanks to their contribution to the X film.
 An alternate version of Shogo Asagi went to appear in Clamp's manga Tsubasa: Reservoir Chronicle as a gang leader who often encounters the series' protagonist, Syaoran, in the first story arc.

-The X movie is also notable to be the goriest adaptation of the manga, as, while television series is violent, it does not show massive genocide or decapitations like the film.
+The X film is also notable to be the goriest adaptation of the manga, as, while television series is violent, it does not show massive genocide or decapitations like the film.
 Kamui is prophesied to return to Tokyo as one who will determine humanity's fate.
-The construction of Kamui as a messiah is reinforced by his miraculous birth and given name; "Kamui", like "Christ", alludes to the character's divine nature.
+The construction of Kamui as a messiah is reinforced by his miraculous birth and given name; "Kamui", like "Christ", alludes to the character's nature.
 Bamboo Dong from Anime News Network praised the Japanese cast, pointing out the lead Tomokazu Seki's role voicing Kamui due to how he displays the character's emotions.
-Dong considered it as "technical masterpiece", but lacking plot and character development.
+Dong considered it as a "masterpiece", in the technical, plot and character aspects.
 AnimeOnDVD writer Chris Beveridge praised the dialogue and audio provided by the English release.
 The felt that the dilemma between Kamui and Fuma being friends turned enemies was the most notable aspect of the narrative.
-However, he noted that the film was primarily a battle film and thus felt the plot was "empty" something he further noted during Rintaro's interview shown in the DVD.
-As a result, he awarded the DVD a "B+" THEM Anime Reviews called it a poor adaptation of Clamp's manga as while the concept of a war destined to decide the planet's fate was interesting, it was difficult to care for the characters, based on the fact almost everybody is killed in the process, regardless of well coordinated battles.
-As a result, THEM gave the film three stars out of five and recommended the viewers to skip it and instead watch the television series.
-Animerica was more positive by how the drama focused on Kamui, Fuma and Kotori, finding it intense.
+He noted that the film was primarily a battle film and thus felt the plot was good, something he further noted during Rintaro's interview shown in the DVD.
+As a result, he awarded the DVD a "B+" THEM Anime Reviews called it a poor adaptation of Clamp's manga compare to the anime series, while the concept of a war destined to decide the planet's fate was interesting, it was difficult to care for the characters, based on the fact almost everybody is in danger in the film, regardless of well coordinated battles.
+As a result, THEM gave the film three stars out of five and recommended the viewers to skip it and instead watch the anime television series.
+Animerica was positive by how the drama focused on Kamui, Fuma and Kotori, finding it intense.
 He went to refer to it as a "surreal movie experience for both fans of the manga and those who have no idea what to expect."
-In comparison to the film, Zac Bertschy from ANN felt that Fuma's transformation into the series' villain is more realistic in the television series.
+In comparison to the film, Zac Bertschy from Anime News Network felt that Fuma's transformation into the series' villain is more realistic in the anime series.